-Unfortunately, getting it right is the biggest challenge marketers face.
+Unfortunately, getting it right is one of the biggest challenges marketers face.

 We understand why it’s daunting.
-You need to develop a model for creating content, attracting traffic, converting it, and then qualifying it to hand over to your sales teams.
+You need to develop a model for creating content, attracting traffic, converting it, and then qualifying it to pass to your sales teams.

 And you need to do all this at scale, while fighting for your buyer’s attention in a cluttered media landscape.

 But it doesn’t have to be as overwhelming as it seems.
 In this detailed guide, we’ve broken down each stage of creating a lead generation strategy into actionable steps you can take one at a time.